• Skip to primary navigation

 Traditionally these bagels are not sourdough, but I just love the texture and tanginess that the sourdough starter adds to this recipe.
 Besides, I’m always looking for creative ways to use my sourdough starter discard!

-Panera copycat cinnamon crunch bagels on a plate arranged with white pumpkins and cinnamon sticks
+Copycat panera cinnamon crunch bagel, top view, three on a plate with cinnamon sticks and pumpkins.

 These soft and chewy sourdough cinnamon crunch bagels are easy to make and require very few steps!
 The addition of commercial yeasts helps the sourdough starter to rise more quickly than traditional sourdough recipes.